-The former Anzac Cottage / TB Home was a modest one storey timber-framed and clad cottage with a hipped roof extending over the front verandah.
+The former Anzac Cottage is a modest one storey timber-framed and clad cottage with a hipped roof that extends over the front verandah.
 There are windows with hoods on the side.
 The roof is clad with corrugated metal sheets.

-The house has been raised with additions to the side.
-These and the area underneath the house and deck completed in 2007 are not of cultural heritage significance.
+An extension has been added to the rear of the house and is not of cultural heritage significance.